 I have only listened to a couple of the Work in Progress episodes as of this review, but I must say that every speaker has asked insightful and poignant questions about the subject and covered multiple perspectives without shutting down any single opinion.
 This podcast is completely transparent; it does not depend on hooks or clickbait to draw the listener in to an empty topic.
 Quite the opposite.
 If you find any of the topics even remotely interesting, I highly reccomend checking it out, as the... more

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to LinkedIn's Work In Progress and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for LinkedIn's Work In Progress.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to LinkedIn's Work In Progress and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for LinkedIn's Work In Progress from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for LinkedIn's Work In Progress from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.